dgkanatsios/azuregameserversscalingkubernetes/docs/installation.md

 simplenodejsudp-collection-example   8          8                   Running                     Running
 ```

 Great!
-Let's mock our system so that all DedicatedGameServers have 5 active players.
+Let's trick our system so that all DedicatedGameServers have 5 active players.
+Normally, each DedicatedGameServer would have to call the respective APIServer REST method to set the number of active players.

 ```bash
 # get DGS names